historic range of the chestnut, before the blight

 Many American chestnut trees survive as mature individuals because they have been planted outside their normal range, away from the fungus.
 The largest chestnut tree ever documented in North America was located in Sherwood, Oregon.
 Despite efforts of western states to impose plant quarantines, and the pattern of wind from west to east, the fungus may still spread across the continent to infect the chestnut trees now on the West Coast.
 No American chestnut tree is safe from infection.

-, USDA Forest Service, Bugwood.org
+Source: USDA Forest Service, Bugwood.org (by Joseph O'Brien)

 It is possible that the fungus arrived on chestnuts imported for food, or on 1,000 Japanese chestnut trees (Castanea crenata) sent to a New Jersey nursery in 1882.
-Asian trees stopped growing at about 40 feet, while American chestnuts grew to 80-100 feet, so orchardists were importing Asian species and trying to create commercial farms using the easier-to-harvest Chinese and Japanese chestnuts.4
+Asian trees stopped growing at about 40 feet, while American chestnuts grew to 80-100 feet, so orchardists were importing Asian species and trying to create commercial farms using the easier-to-harvest Chinese and Japanese chestnuts.5

 An infected chestnut, or infested tree, reached Bedford, Virginia as early as by 1903.
 The logical place for an infection to appear at that time in Virginia would have been a port city, perhaps Norfolk or Alexandria.
-Bedford had a railroad connection to New York City, so perhaps a train from the Bronx brought the fungus into central Virginia before birds/wind brought it to the Blue Ridge.6
+Bedford had a railroad connection to New York City, so perhaps a train from the Bronx brought the fungus into central Virginia before birds/wind brought it to the Blue Ridge.7

 The original range of the chestnut tree species may have extended all the way to the Atlantic Ocean.
-Another fungus-like pathogen (a root rot, Phytophthora spp.) may have limited the ability of the chestnuts to grow east of the Blue Ridge in the 1800's.
-Phytophthora kills a tree completely, roots and all, whereas the Cryphonectria parasitica fungus kills only above the canker and allows the roots to resprout.7
+Another fungus-like pathogen (a root rot, Phytophthora spp.) may have limited the ability of the chestnuts to grow east of the Blue Ridge starting in the 1800's.
+Phytophthora kills a tree completely, roots and all, whereas the Cryphonectria parasitica fungus kills only above the canker and allows the roots to resprout.8

 Clearing a forest and grazing cattle on a pasture will also kill chestnut roots completely.
 Few American chestnut sprouts occur in open fields today.
 The Chinese chestnut thrives in the sun but grows poorly in shade.
 After the Phytophthora and the blight wiped out so many trees, odds are good that any healthy-looking chestnut growing today in an open field/subdivision lawn will be an introduced Asian species, while a young tree struggling in the forest will be a native American chestnut.